INRIA/scikit-learn-mooc/jupyter-book/trees/trees_wrap_up_quiz.md

 data_numerical = data[numerical_features]
 ```

-Compare the statistical performance of a decision tree and a linear regression.
+We will compare the statistical performance of a decision tree and a linear
+regression.
+For this purpose, we will create two separate predictive models
-Create two predictive models and evaluate them by 10-Fold cross-validation.
+and evaluate them by 10-fold cross-validation.

+Thus, use `sklearn.linear_model.LinearRegression` and
+`sklearn.tree.DecisionTreeRegressor` to create the model.
+Use the default
+parameters for both models.

-Note that missing values should be handle with a scikit-learn `SimpleImputer`
+**Note**: missing values should be handle with a scikit-learn
-and the default strategy.
-Be also aware that the linear model requires to scale
+`sklearn.impute.SimpleImputer` and the default strategy (`"mean"`).
+Be also
-the data.
-You can use a `StandardScaler`.
+aware that a linear model requires to scale the data.
+You can use a

-Use the default parameter for both `LinearRegression` and
-`DecisionTreeRegressor`.
+`sklearn.preprocessing.StandardScaler`.

 ```{admonition} Question
 Is the decision tree model better in terms of $R^2$ score than the linear